Adamantish/Notepad/_posts/2015-10-09-Its_A_Start.md

 <img src="/images/vaseline_smeared_colleagues.jpg" style="width:70%, height:70%">
 *Cameraphone smiles through blurry tears of gratefulness for time spent with Simon and Patty in their habitat.*

 So yay! ...or am I just one more of the growing battalion of professional actors on the payroll of mastermind, Dan Garland ?
 None of us could ever know.
-Certainly not me, that genius probably wiped my mind.
+Certainly not me.
+That genius man probably wiped my mind.
 Either way, I’m a happy empty jug being gratefully refilled.